Vestergade 5, Copenhagen: 17th century

 The property was in 1791 acquired by tobacco manufacturer Christian Augustinus.
 He from then on ran his tobacco business from the premises.

 The building was together with the rest of the quarter destroyed in the Copenhagen Fire of 1795.
 The current building was constructed for Augustinus in 1796–1797.
 The building towards the street contained apartments while the tobacco factory was based in a side wing as was normal at the time.

 19th century

 At the time of the 1801 census, No. 234 was home to three households.
 Christian Augustinus resided in one of the apartments with his wife Birgitte Marie (née Benfeldt), their sic children (aged one to 18), three employees in Augustinus' tobacco business (two of them apprentices), a caretaker, a female cook, a maid and athe 47-year-old def man Lars Brøde el Brode.
-Marie Elisabeth Bartholin (née Lassen). wodpw pf Johan Eichel Bartholin, a Supreme Court judge and owner of Svanholm and Aastrup, resided in the building with two of her children (aged 15 and 26), the 15-year-old niece Sophie Lassen, a female cook and a maid.
+Marie Elisabeth Bartholin (née Lassen). widow of Johan Eichel Bartholin, a Supreme Court judge and owner of Svanholm and Aastrup, resided in the building with two of her children (aged 15 and 26), the 15-year-old niece Sophie Lassen, a female cook and a maid.
 Henrich Dreyer, a lawyer, resided in the building with his wife Dorthe Margrethe Henningsen, their two children (aged two and three), a female cook and a maid.

+Augustinus' property was listed in the new cadastre of 1806 as No. 41 in Western Quarter.